The Neural Tissue Engineering Lab at Rice University

 Hayden Lab

-Hayden Lab seeks to use behavioral and electrophysiological methods to develop new treatments for psychiatric and neurological disease, especially depression, obsessive compulsive disorder, and addiction.
+Hayden Lab seeks to use behavioral and electrophysiological methods to develop new treatments for psychiatric and neurological diseases, especially depression, obsessive-compulsive disorder, and addiction.
 They also use recordings from human brains to probe the neural basis of control and choice, especially in naturalistic contexts, using new statistical methods based on spiking and LFP data.

 Principal Investigator: Benjamin Hayden